noblesaleka/cassandra/README.md

 - Feature 4 allows users to view the price of the current photo they are previewing
 - Feature 5 allows users to have an acccount in order to track their purchases
 - Feature 8 A place where superusers can upload photos with easy navigatgion
+- Feature 9 allows users to have unlimited downloads if a monthly subscription is purchased

 ### Features Left to Implement
 - Upgraded user interface which impliments gsap technology animations